TwilioDevEd/server-notifications-sinatra/README.md

 ## Run the application

-1. Clone the repository and `cd` into it.
+1. Clone the repository and `cd` into it

    ```bash
    $ git clone git@github.com:TwilioDevEd/server-notifications-sinatra.git